getgnulinux/getgnulinux/README.md

 ## Quick start

 You can use Docker to setup a local build and test environment.
-On a Debian or Debian-based system, you can install Docker with:

-    apt-get install docker.io docker-compose
+You will first need to install the Docker engine: <https://docs.docker.com/engine/install/>

 Start the build environment with: